How To Apply

 - If you have not completed an honours degree, you must detail the independent research experience and core coursework (e.g., research design, statistics) that you would like to have considered as “equivalent to honours”.

 Please see our Application Information Spreadsheet.
 It is an electronic form that will ask you for much of the same information that you provided on the Application cover sheet.
 We require this electronic form IN ADDITION to the completed cover sheet.

 9. TOEFL Scores

-International applicants whose native language is not English: TOEFL scores sent to the department (see Graduate Student Handbook [PDF - 815kB] for exceptions).
+International applicants whose native language is not English: TOEFL scores are to be sent to the department.